Dave864/rshell/src/README.md

   		return 0;
   	}

-  Based on what has been learned from how the function is set up you expect the output to look like this
+  Based on what has been learned from how the function is set up you would expect the output to look like this
   ```
   Token 1: Root
   Token 2: beg